MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 ---
-title: "Programmability and extensibility - Create a daily capacity report (preview) | Microsoft Docs"
+title: "Tutorial: Create a daily capacity report (preview) | Microsoft Docs"
 description: This tutorial will demonstrate how to use the Power Platform API (preview) to create a daily capacity report.
 author: laneswenka
 ms.reviewer: jimholtz